frankolson/electron-pgp/README.md

-# Electron `create-react-app` Boilerplate:
+# Electron GPG

-For bootstrapping electron projects with React and Webpack.
+An app for working with GnuPG.

 ## Getting Started